What is a Syndet Soap or Shampoo Bar?

-- Are there any long-term effects on skin pH from using real soap?
+- Are there any long-term effects on skin pH from using a natural soap bar?

-- Does real soap affect skin hydration more than a syndet bar?
+- Does natural soap affect skin hydration more than a syndet bar?

 - All soaps are not the same and likewise, all syndets are not the same.
 So is it only the pH that affects the acid mantle and skin irritation?

-There is a lot of research on both sides, but here is what I discovered pertaining to my questions:
+There is research on both sides, but here is what I discovered pertaining to my questions:

 - Healthy skin will regain its acid mantle within 15 to 30 minutes and problems with the acid mantle are only of concern in if there is a compromised skin barrier.
 (Dr. Zoe Draelos: "Dermatology" April 1, 2011).